edespino/cloudberry-site/docs/performance/use-aggre-pushdown-to-speed-up-queries.md

     GROUP BY proj_name;
 ```

-For this query, with aggregation pushdown enabled, Cloudberry Database performs pre-aggregation on the experiment table based on the `e_pid` column, aggregating information of the same project together.
+For this query, with aggregation pushdown enabled, Apache Cloudberry performs pre-aggregation on the experiment table based on the `e_pid` column, aggregating information of the same project together.

 However, if this query also applies many filters on the project table, this might cause a high selectivity rate for join, leading to inefficient execution.
 Therefore, aggregation pushdown might not be suitable in such cases.